c---/ArduinoUSBLinker/README.md

               Example: "$M&lt;P18" will select pin 18 (PD3/INT1).

    $M&lt;Bn : Sets the bit rate in microseconds.
-              Example: "$M&lt;B32" will set a 32us signaling rate.
+              Example: "$M&lt;B32" will set a 32µs signaling rate.

-   All commands, including invalid commands will return the current settings.
+   All commands, including invalid commands that start with "$M&lt;" will return the current settings.
 The settings are followed by a list of all the ports and the starting pin number for each.

    Example status line:
    P18:B136:PINS:B0:C8:D16:

-   Pin 18 is selected, bit rate is 136us and there are 3 ports:
+   Pin 18 is selected, bit rate is 136µs and there are 3 ports:
    B starts with pin 0.
    C starts with pin 8.
    D starts with pin 16.